VerticalRelevance/distributed-tracing/doc/trace-injection-advisor-solution-spotlight.md

 Source code analysis typically costs between $0.05-$0.15 per file depending on model choice and file complexity.
 Analysis time ranges from 10-30 seconds per file for most codebases.
 Cost and performance are primarily influenced by AI model selection, code complexity and file size, number of configured tracing priorities, and retry logic configuration.

 **Cost Optimization Strategies:**
+- We recommend using the Claude 3 Sonnet implementation provided by default
 - Use Meta Llama models for large-scale batch processing
 - Configure appropriate token limits to prevent runaway costs
-- Implement file filtering to exclude non-critical files
+- Use source file filtering to exclude non-critical files
-- Batch similar files together for efficient processing
 - Monitor token usage through built-in tracking capabilities

 Call tracing operations are computationally local and don't incur AI model costs, making them suitable for iterative analysis and large codebase exploration.
 The combination of both components provides comprehensive analysis with controlled costs.